Pravda: Pre-revolutionary Pravda

 During its earliest days, Pravda had no political orientation.
 Kozhevnikov started it as a journal of arts, literature and social life.
 Kozhevnikov was soon able to form up a team of young writers including A.A.
 Bogdanov, N.A Rozhkov, M.N Pokrovsky, I.I Skvortsov-Stepanov, P.P Rumyantsev and M.G.
 Lunts, who were active contributors on 'social life' section of Pravda.
-Later they became the editorial board of the journal and in the near future also became the active members of the Bolshevik faction of the Russian Social Democratic Labour Party (RSDLP).
-Because of certain quarrels between Kozhevnikov and the editorial board, he had asked them to leave and the Menshevik faction of the RSDLP took over as editorial board.
+Later, they became the editorial board of the journal, and, in the near future, also became the active members of the Bolshevik faction of the Russian Social Democratic Labour Party (RSDLP).
+Because of certain quarrels between Kozhevnikov and the editorial board, he had asked them to leave and the Menshevik faction of the RSDLP took over as the editorial board.
 But the relationship between them and Kozhevnikov was also a bitter one.

 The Ukrainian political party Spilka, which was also a splinter group of the RSDLP, took over the journal as its organ.
-Leon Trotsky was invited to edit the paper in 1908 and the paper was moved to Vienna in 1909.
+Leon Trotsky was invited to edit the paper in 1908, and the paper was moved to Vienna in 1909.
 By then, the editorial board of Pravda consisted of hard-line Bolsheviks who sidelined the Spilka leadership soon after it shifted to Vienna.
 Trotsky had introduced a tabloid format to the newspaper and distanced itself from the intra-party struggles inside the RSDLP.
 During those days, Pravda gained a large audience among Russian workers.
-By 1910 the Central Committee of the RSDLP suggested making Pravda its official organ.
+By 1910, the Central Committee of the RSDLP suggested making Pravda its official organ.